-Figure 6 (b) shows the case of level 2 and up.
+Fig. 7 (b) shows the case of level 2 and up.
 It is checked to see if two lower level's elements neighbor the quarter element.
 If any of the four possible elements are found, the quarter element is generated to maintain element gradation.
 All of level n-2 elements must be processed before the reconstruction process for level n elements.
 It is guaranteed because the order of level increment is kept in the reconstruction procedure.

-3.4.
-Implementation
+3.4 Implementation

-A two dimensional manipulation environment is implemented (Figure 8).
+A two dimensional manipulation environment is implemented (Fig. 9).
 A rigid circular manipulator is controlled by a mouse.
 Collision force is applied to element vertices to push them outside the manipulator when the vertices are inside the manipulator.
 Element separation is caused by strong collisions, and then element reconstruction is executed according to them.
-Collisions between elastic elements are not detected at this point.
-We have also developed a three dimensional model (Figure 9).
-Program codes are downloadable from our web site [7].
+Collisions between elastic elements are not detected at this parents after reconstruction point.